About Us

 In the Philippines, children in poverty are sometimes forced into desperate situations to help provide basic needs for their families.
 Poverty and lack of education can make prostitution appear to be their only option left.
 Parents are forced to travel long distances to find work, which leaves kids alone and especially vulnerable to exploitation, continuing the cycle of poverty.

-Every product you purchase is handmade by someone whose life you’re helping to change.
 There is more great work to be done, and your purchase will help make it happen.

 Meet the Kuhlows